ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+A Mothers Influence.

+The late Thomas H. Benton who was so
 long in public lite and surronnded by
 temptations, paid the following tribure to
 his mother.